-Researchers at The University of Western Australia have been awarded $12.5 million in Federal funding for 27 research projects ranging from a project to save seagrass from climate change to developing intelligent virtual human companions and exploring the social practices of oral health in Australian preschool children.
+Researchers at The University of Western Australia have been awarded more than $13 million in Federal funding for 28 research projects ranging from a project to save seagrass from climate change to developing intelligent virtual human companions and exploring the social practices of oral health in Australian preschool children.

 The projects, announced by Federal Minister for Education Dan Tehan, are funded under the Australian Research Council (ARC) Discovery Project scheme.